Witch’s Brew Halloween Punch

 My recommendation is to add 2 cups of vodka to the punch while mixing everything together.
 Plain vodka works, but I like citrus vodka even better!
 You could also use a whipped cream vodka to enhance the creaminess of the lime sherbet.
 Mix everything, then add more to taste if needed.

-I have never tried this recipe with other alcohols, but a reader below commented that they used Captain Morgan’s, and it was delicious!
+A reader below commented that they used Captain Morgan’s rum, and it was delicious!
 So please feel free to experiment with your favorite booze, and come back and let us know how it turned out!

 Three goblets of green punch with skull and bones swizzle sticks